-On July 13, 2020, the Company entered into a collaboration agreement (the Roche pralsetinib collaboration agreement) with F. Hoffmann-La Roche Ltd and Genentech, Inc., a member of the Roche Group (collectively, Roche), pursuant to which the Company granted Roche exclusive rights to develop and commercialize the Company's drug candidate pralsetinib worldwide, excluding the CStone territory (as defined below), and a co-exclusive license in the U.S. to develop and commercialize pralsetinib.
+In July 2020, the Company entered into a collaboration agreement (the Roche pralsetinib collaboration agreement) with F. Hoffmann-La Roche Ltd and Genentech, Inc., a member of the Roche Group (collectively, Roche), pursuant to which the Company granted Roche exclusive rights to develop and commercialize the Company's drug candidate pralsetinib worldwide, excluding the CStone territory (as defined below), and a co-exclusive license in the U.S. to develop and commercialize pralsetinib.
 In addition, Roche has the right to opt in to a next-generation RET compound co-developed by the Company and Roche.

-Under the Roche pralsetinib collaboration agreement, the Company received an upfront cash payment of \$675.0 million, and through September 30, 2021, the Company has received a total of \$55.0 million in specified regulatory and commercialization milestones.
-In addition to the upfront and milestone payments received through September 30, 2021, the Company is eligible to receive up to \$872.0 million in contingent payments, including specified development, regulatory and sales-based milestones for pralsetinib and any licensed product containing a next-generation RET compound.
+Under the Roche pralsetinib collaboration agreement, the Company received an upfront cash payment of \$675.0 million, and through September 30, 2022, the Company has received an aggregate of \$105.0 million in specified regulatory and commercialization milestones.
+In addition to the upfront and milestone payments received through September 30, 2022, the Company is eligible to receive up to \$822.0 million in contingent payments, including specified development, regulatory and sales-based milestones for pralsetinib and any licensed product containing a next-generation RET compound.